 - Edmonton Tower has a large bike room and houses the some of the City employee bike share bikes.
 This allows employees to sustainably commute to their meetings downtown between buildings.

 - As a tenant the City of Edmonton was committed to also achieving LEED silver in our tenant fit up and ended up reusing and refurbishing a lot of the desk, cabinet and cubicle materials from previous offices.

 - Heating and cooling cost are reduced by highly efficient mechanical equipment, high thermal insulation and high performance glazing

 - The building uses a chilled beam system.
-So instead of doing forced air unit that sit in the perimeter of a building, Edmonton Tower has a zoned unit in the ceiling that uses water to ultimately move energy around.
+So instead of forced air units that sit in the perimeter of the building, Edmonton Tower has a zoned unit in the ceiling that uses water to move energy around.
 This enables the temperature to be controlled with a greater degree of accuracy and is more efficient.

 - The Tower also uses passive design strategies to save energy, such as ensuring ample daylighting.
 You can also see this in the design of the workspaces.